HamzaDLM/hdlm_portfolio/README.md

 ## Want to Help?
 Being mostly a backend developer, am not the best when it comes to frontend, so I would love to hear your opinion and critics about the website.
 ## Credits
-The design of the website is mostly inspired by that of [egirlcapital], please credit them if you decide to clone my repo.
+The design of the website is mostly inspired by that of [egirlcapital], please credit both of us if you decide to clone my repo.

 [egirlcapital]: https://www.egirlcapital.com/